News – 13.03.25

 enquiries@buzzacott.co.uk T +44 (0)20 7556 1200

-Despite this, they must still comply with the various VAT and corporation tax compliance requirements that apply to charities generally.
-With the experience we have accumulated through working with over 100 academies, we have identified some regular tax pitfalls, risks and opportunities in the sector that you should be aware of.
+Despite this, academies must still comply with the various VAT and corporation tax compliance requirements that apply to charities generally.
+With the experience we have accumulated through working with over 100 academies, we have identified some regular tax pitfalls, risks, and opportunities in the sector that you should be aware of.

-If an academy generates income from trading activities that are not strictly in line with its educational objects (e.g. hire of facilities, secondment of staff, consultancy, sales), this income could potentially be subject to corporation tax.
-There are various exemptions available, including a small-scale trading threshold of £80,000 (£50,000 before April 2019) but many academies could be subject to corporation tax.
+If an academy generates income from trading activities that are not strictly in line with its educational objects (e.g. facilities hire, secondment of staff, consultancy, sales) this income could potentially be subject to corporation tax.
+There are various exemptions available, including a small-scale trading threshold of £80,000 (currently), but many academies could be subject to corporation tax.

 ‘Pure’ lettings of indoor or outdoor spaces are usually exempt from corporation tax for academies.
-However, facilities hire such as, astro-pitches, gyms, conference facilities and catering facilities, may be subject to tax.
-Lettings that fall in between such as hire of classrooms with peripheral use of equipment, may also be at risk of exposure to tax.
+However, facilities hire such as astro-pitches, gyms, conference facilities and catering facilities may be subject to corporation tax.
+Lettings that fall in between, such as hire of classrooms with peripheral use of equipment, may also be at risk of exposure to tax.
 Suitable amendments to letting forms which restrict or separate the use of facilities, can help to reduce this exposure.

 For VAT purposes, such income will likely be exempt from VAT with the consequence that this could affect the academies VAT recovery position.
 However, it is worth considering exercising the option to tax making such services liable to VAT and thus giving entitlement to VAT recovery.

-Where academies receive funding from corporate entities and in return, the academies provide recognition to the corporate by way of displaying its name and logo on their website or on the sports kit used by its students, this would attract a VAT charge and may also be subject to direct tax.
+Where academies receive funding from corporate entities and in return display the sponsor’s name and logo on their website or sports kit, this attracts a VAT charge and may also be subject to direct tax.
 Careful restructuring of such arrangements can reduce the sum on which VAT might be due and the exposure to corporation tax.

-Often, commercial activity is run through a separate trading subsidiary, consequently profits chargeable to tax can be reduced by donating them to the academy trust or another charitable entity.
-Academies with trading subsidiaries should be aware that the subsidiary cannot legally make a donation to the academy without available accounting reserves to do so, otherwise it would be deemed to be a distribution under company law.
+Commercial activity is often delivered through a separate trading subsidiary, and consequently, profits chargeable to tax can be reduced by donating them to the academy trust or another charitable entity.
+Academies with trading subsidiaries should be aware that the subsidiary cannot legally donate to the academy without available accounting reserves to do so, otherwise it will be deemed to be a distribution under company law.
 Mismatches between accounting and taxable profit in the subsidiary can therefore expose the subsidiary to corporation tax.

 To help keep the accounting and taxable profits in line, academies should ensure that where possible, tax-disallowable costs such as capital costs, penalties and entertaining, are not incurred by the subsidiary.
 As set out above, consideration should be given to VAT Grouping.